-(3) The board or district commission shall act upon motions to alter promptly.
-The running of any applicable time in which to appeal to the board or supreme court shall be terminated by a timely motion filed under this rule.
+(3) The district commission shall act upon motions to alter promptly.
+The running of any applicable time in which to appeal to the environmental court or supreme court shall be terminated by a timely motion filed under this rule.
 The full time for appeal shall commence to run and is to be computed from issuance of a decision on said motion.
-It is entirely within the discretion of the board or district commission whether or not to hold a hearing on any motion.
+It is entirely within the discretion of the district commission whether or not to hold a hearing on any motion.

-(4) The board or district commission may on its own motion, within 30 days from the date of a decision, issue an altered decision or permit.
-Alterations by board or district commission motion shall be limited to instances of manifest error, mistakes, and typographical errors and omissions.
+(4) The district commission may on its own motion, within 30 days from the date of a decision, issue an altered decision or permit.
+Alterations by district commission motion shall be limited to instances of manifest error, mistakes, and typographical errors and omissions.